Advanced Academic Programs (AAP) - Full Time Services Screening Process

 Test Scores are Part of Holistic Consideration

 Test scores are not weighted more heavily in the portfolio review process.
-No part of the screening portfolio is weighted when considering whether a student may need a different placement in order to have their advanced learning needs met.
-All elements -- referral forms, progress reports, work samples, Gifted Behaviors Rating Scale, parent questionnaire, and test scores -- are considered holistically in the process.
-More information about elements included in screening portfolios can be found on the FCPS main AAP web page under “Presentations: Learn about Advanced Academic Programs and Services.”
+No part of the screening portfolio is weighted when considering whether a student may need a different placement to meet their advanced learning needs.
+All elements are considered holistically in the process:

 Local Building Norms

-The universal screening referral is an example of using local building norms as one element to identify students who may need AAP services.
+The universal screening referral is an example of using "local building norms" as one element to identify students who may need AAP services.
 Using local building norms, students are compared to students at their local building to find the top students within the school.
 This approach aligns with the FCPS focus on identifying differentiation needs rather than labeling students as gifted.

-• Allows consideration of local school context to find top students who may not have an academic peer group in their current setting, and
+- Allows consideration of local school context to find top students who may not have an academic peer group in their current setting, and

-• Captures a more accurate representation of talent and instructional needs across all schools.
+- Captures a more accurate representation of talent and instructional needs across all schools.

-Learn more about local building norms.
+Learn more about local building norms (BoardDocs)

-Using local building norms may mean that some students will have a universal screener referral from their school with comparatively lower scores than students from another school that has higher test scores overall.
+Using local building norms may mean that some students will have a universal screener referral from their school with comparatively lower scores than students from another school with higher test scores overall.
 That is how local norming is calculated.
 However, there is also a national norm component for the universal screener referral.
 With national norms, students are compared to test scores nationally.

 It is important to remember that being in the universal screener referral pathway is not an advantage in the screening process.
-Whether from a universal screener referral or from a referral, the same process follows -- a portfolio for holistic review and consideration for eligibility is created at the local school and is submitted to a central screening committee for consideration.
+Whether from a universal screener referral or a referral, the same process follows — a portfolio for holistic review and consideration for eligibility is created at the local school and is submitted to a central screening committee for consideration.
 The parent/staff referral pathway is easily accessible and creates a fair opportunity for screening.

 Release of Test Scores